-Her eye for talent and complete knowledge of the sport has produced 46 student-athletes who have taken home a combined 112 All-WCC awards, including 64 first team accolades.
+Her eye for talent and complete knowledge of the sport has produced 48 student-athletes who have taken home a combined 115 All-WCC awards, including 65 first team accolades.
 Pepperdine has produced nine conference Player of the Year honorees, including the only three-time recipient in Katie Wilkins, who was recognized in 2001, 2002 and 2003.
 Eleven players have received Freshman of the Year accolades under Matthies, the most recent coming in 2011 with middle blocker Samantha Cash.
-Stevi Robinson earned the title of WCC Defensive Player of the Year for the second time in 2010, having first won the award in 2008.
+Stevi Robinson was a two-time recipient of the WCC Defensive Player of the Year title, as a freshman in 2008 and again as a junior in 2010.
 Other Waves to take home the honor include Kakai Crabbe (2006), Christina Hinds (2003) and Melissa Snow (2001).

 Under Matthies’ leadership, Wilkins became the first Pepperdine women’s volleyball player to be recognized as a first team All-American following her 2003 senior season.
 She was a second team All-American in both 2001 and 2002.
 Wilkins was the starting outside hitter on the U.S. National Team in summer 2007.

-A total of nine of Matthies' players have been named to an All-American team.
-Twelve different student-athletes have earned 16 AVCA All-Region honors, with Wilkins earning three from 2001-03.
+A total of 10 of Matthies’ players have been named to an All-American team.
+Thirteen different student-athletes have earned 18 AVCA All-Region honors, with Wilkins earning three from 2001-03.
 Hill also three-peated on the all-region list from 2009-11.

 When the WCC began sponsoring women’s volleyball in 1985, Matthies set the tone for what has been a recurring theme in the conference’s history by leading the team to the first of nine undefeated WCC schedules (1985, 1987, 1989, 1990, 1991, 1999, 2001, 2002 and 2003).
 The following year, Pepperdine went on a record run of 41 straight home conference victories that lasted until the 1992 season.